 Make seating and comfort a priority

 If you are able then sitting on the ground cross-legged to enjoy your zen space is ideal, but if not then your perfect Zen garden won’t be very relaxing unless you have a comfortable seating area to rest in whilst enjoying the views.
-Opt for some of this luxury rattan furniture, hanging chairs you can gently sway in, or to keep things traditionally in theme with your Zen garden, add a simple stone bench or wooden seat.
+Opt for some of this luxury rattan furniture, hanging chairs or garden hammocks you can gently sway in, or to keep things traditionally in theme with your Zen garden, add a simple stone bench or wooden seat.

 Add potted plants which are easy to look after